 HEALTHCAREfirst Encourages Hospice Providers to Participate in NAHC/NHPCO Survey.

-Since the inception of the new timely filing rules for Hospice Notices of Election and Termination/Revocation (NOE/NOTR), hospice care providers have experienced issues that make filing NOEs and NOTRs cumbersome, or lead to delays in posting NOE or NOTR data to CMS systems, which results in loss of revenue.
-I have continued to receive questions from providers about the DDE filing system, the inability to batch and transmit NOE/NOTR data directly from electronic health records and the inability of FISS to accept NOE/NOTR electronic files.
+A NOE/NOTR Request: Since the inception of the new timely filing rules for Hospice Notices of Election and Termination/Revocation (NOE/NOTR), hospice care providers have experienced issues that make filing NOEs and NOTRs cumbersome, or lead to delays in posting NOE or NOTR data to CMS systems, which results in loss of revenue.
+I have continued to receive questions from providers about the DDE filing system, the inability to batch and transmit NOE/NOTR data directly from electronic health records and the inability of FISS to accept NOE/NOTR request for electronic files.

 The following comment was posted by CMS in the Fiscal Year 2015 Hospice Wage Index and Payment Rate Update on page 27: